 - Norway has one of the world’s highest GDP per capita and tops the standard of living (UN Human Development Index).

-- Currently, Norway’s SWF, the State Pension Fund - Global, stands at approximately USD 1 trillion (approximately 250 % of 2016 GDP and 600% of the national budget).
+- Currently, Norway’s SWF, the State Pension Fund - Global, stands at approximately USD 1.05 trillion (over 250 % of 2017 GDP and over 600% of the national budget).
 For more information on the SWF, visit www.nbim.no

 - KBN was one of the first European SSA issuers to launch a public green bond earmarked towards green projects.